 Jades are usually sold in the garden center in the section of cacti and succulents.
 However, selling them as cuttings of just 10 cm in height without any training as bonsai is prevalent.

-To get a specimen with a structure already marked and a future much more focused on its development as bonsai, I share this link to buy a jade as bonsai.
+To get a specimen with a structure already marked and a future much more focused on its development as a bonsai, I share this link to buy a jade as bonsai.

-It is a kind of slow fattening, it is much more profitable to buy the specimen already with specific training, as this will save us a lot of time in its development.
+It is a kind of slow fattening; it is much more profitable to buy the specimen already with specific training, as this will save us a lot of time in its development.